Harvest 4 Change

 Embrapa researcher in the business area, she has experience in several agricultural sectors such as ornamental, medicinal, spice, and fruit plants.
 Worked on modeling new proposals for organizing the company's international databases, supporting market analysis for strategic intelligence for teams and senior management.
 He currently works on diagnosing strategic scenarios and managing the company's assets.

-Read More About Our Mission And Propose
+Read More About Our Mission And Purpose

 Scroll to Top